nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/install-verrazzano/install-verrazzano.md

     ![Copy kubectl Config](images/2.png)

 3. Click **Launch Cloud Shell** to open the built-in console.
-Close the configuration dialog before you paste the command into the *Cloud Shell*.
+Close the configuration dialog before you paste the command into the Cloud Shell.

     ![Launch Cloud Shell](images/3.png)

-4. Copy the command from the clipboard and paste it into the Cloud Shell and run the command.
+4. Copy the command from the clipboard and paste it into the local terminal window where you built the `Helidon quickstart` app.

+    >Make sure that Docker is installed and running.

     For example, the command looks like the following: